hntrang04/customer-churn-analysis-and-prediction/README.md

-# Customer Churn Analysis and Prediction
+# Customer Churn Analysis and Prediction in E-commerce

 ## 1. Overview